gan-of-culture/get-sauce/README.md

 *Note that I currently didn't find a way to download 1080p hentai from hanime.tv and implenting 720p isn't that high on my list - I'll try to find a way in the future*

 *Note exhentai is currently not supported, because it requires a user login and I don't want my user banned - I'll probably add a way to extract the data with your own user and a manual how to get one*

+If your site is not listed - you can still try to use the universal downloader This works really good for the pitures of hanime.tv

 ## Teach me